 - Use non-threatening postures and gestures.
 If your attacker is standing, you might choose to sit a good distance away to show you aren’t a threat.

 - Acknowledge the attacker’s anger, such as by offering an apology.
-Even if the attacker is unreasonable, you should never say that they are wrong or overreacting.
+Even if the attacker is unreasonable, you should never say they are wrong or overreacting.

 *ESD isn’t the only self-defense method that teaches de-escalation tactics.
 Many more classes are now incorporating de-escalation, especially as they realize that a more realistic approach to self-defense is needed.